simonwendel/ng-annotate/OPTIONS.md

 *experimental* Use the `--stats` option to print statistics on stderr.

+*experimental* Use the `--underscores` option to remove underscores from any service you reference by the service name surrounded by single underscores.

 ## Library (API)
 ng-annotate can be used as a library.
 See [ng-annotate.js](ng-annotate.js) for further info about